 After a discussion of the historicity of mard ō mard, literary topoi, and the historical narrative, the paper turns to evaluate the descriptions of duels in the early conquest by evaluating the assumptions made by Noth in his monograph, reemphasizing the credibility of Sayf ibn Umar as a source of factual information, and creating possible explanations for the lacuna in reports of duels between the battles of ‘Ayn al-Tamr and al-Qadisiyyah.
 In the process, the paper has emphasized the individual character of the different duels in the narratives of the early battles in the conquest of Iraq.
 Finally, an explanation is given for the internal contradictions within the narratives of the battle of al-Qadisiyyah – that later collectors of Arabic histories stumbled upon or created embellished narratives that emphasized the participation of an individual or tribe at al-Qadisiyyah in order that their descendants could acquire social and possibly economic benefits by association with their forefathers.
-This paper was written in the Fall of 2020 as a final essay for my seminar in Medieval History and will be published in the upcoming issue of The Helicon: Yale University Undergraduate Journal of Classics, which can be accessed by clicking on the button below.
+This paper was written in the Fall of 2020 as a final essay for my seminar in Medieval History and it was published in the Spring 2022 issue of The Helicon: Yale University Undergraduate Journal of Classics, which can be accessed by clicking on the button below.

 Albrecht Noth, The Early Arabic Historical Tradition.
 A Source-Critical Study (Princeton: The Darwin Press, Inc., 1994), 18-19.